Return to the forgotten ULX: a broadband NICER+NuSTAR study of NGC 4190 ULX-1: Introduction

 Its isolation on the sky, combined with a relatively high flux from its proximity to us, makes NGC~4190~ULX-1 an ideal ULX to be observed with \nicer\ and \nustar\ in order to investigate its spectral and timing properties.

 In this paper we detail the analysis of a new simultaneous observation of NGC~4190~ULX-1 with \nicer\ and \nustar, along with a reanalysis of archival \xmm\ data in light of our discoveries.
 In Section~\ref{sec:data} we describe the observations and data reduction, in Section~\ref{sec:results} we describe the spectral and timing analysis, and in Section~\ref{sec:disc} we present our discussion and conclusions.
+We note that an independent paper on this source \citep{combi24} was released while this work was under submission, and we provide some comparisons between these two works.